-The Bank is subject to the risk that liquidity may not always be readily available number of enterprise-specific factors, including over-reliance on a particular source of funding (including, for example, short-term and overnight funding and, particularly in the Bank's case, demand deposits), changes in credit ratings or market-wide phenomena such as market dislocation and major disasters.
+The Bank is subject to the risk that liquidity may not always be readily available

+Liquidity risk is the risk that the Bank will be unable to meet its obligations, including funding commitments, as they become due.
+This risk is inherent in banking operations and can be heightened by a number of enterprise-specific factors, including over-reliance on a particular source of funding (including, for example, short-term and overnight funding and, particularly in the Bank's case, demand deposits), changes in credit ratings or market-wide phenomena such as market dislocation and major disasters.